TouchedByDarkness/PixelPlanet-Bot/README.md

    * *All*
       All colors are used
    * *Selected*
-      Only the selected color is used.
+      Only the selected color is used

-You can report bugs or suggest improvements.<br/>
-My discord - Darkness#7954